n-avanthi/Interactive-Selection-for-Image-Dehazing/README.md

 $ python setup_dataset.py
 ```

 ## Train the model
-To train the AODNet model
+To train the AODNet model:

 ```bash
 # preprocessing the images